 Not only do they have a hideous environmental footprint but this brand loves to body-shame.

-So, why not avoid them and opt for one of our best ethical fashion brands instead?
+Avoid them and opt for one of the ethical fashion brands instead.

 Canada’s Garage is another company that should hang its head in shame.